New Roots: The food is local. The story is global.

 - We offer a variety of individual and group volunteer opportunities throughout the year.
 Contact us at VolunteerSLC [at] Rescue.org (subject: Volunteer%20with%20New%20Roots) for more information about our current volunteer opportunities.

 - Host a youth activity at Sunnyvale Farmers Market!
-Contact Sara Valerious, local food markets coordinator, at sara.valerious [at] rescue.org (subject: Youth%20Activity%20-%20Sunnyvale%20Farmers%20Market%20-%20Inquiry) for more information.
+Contact Sara Valerious, local foods program coordinator, at sara.valerious [at] rescue.org (subject: Youth%20Activity%20-%20Sunnyvale%20Farmers%20Market%20-%20Inquiry) for more information.

 How can I support the work of New Roots?

-- Join a CSA with a cause!
-Support New Roots farmers by signing your workplace up for a CSA.
+- Interested in joining a CSA with a cause?
+New Roots farmers are looking for local businesses to partner with for a workplace CSA.
 Contact Sara Valerious at Sara.Valerious [at] rescue.org (subject: CSA%20-%20Inquiry) for more information.

 - Monetary and in-kind donations are always appreciated.
 Contact James.Hunter [at] Rescue.org (subject: New%20Roots%20Support) for a list of current donation needs.